naubiomech/TeensyNanoExoCode/Documentation/README.md

 Just check to make sure the settings in that section match your system.
 If we are using a bilateral hip system we would set ```[Exo] name = bilateralHip```, then go to the section \[bilateralHip\] and check it matches the system we are using.
 - sides - are you using the left, right, or both sides.
-- hip, knee, ankle - sets the type of motor the joint uses.
+- hip, knee, ankle - sets the type of motor the joint uses (also determines which joint is actually used, that is, if you set the value to 0 it won't use that joint).
 - gear ratio - sets the transmission ratio for the joint torque to the motor output torque.
-If the motor has a built in gearbox that should not appear here.
+If the motor has a built in gearbox that should not appear here but rather be coded into the motor class in Motor.cpp.
 - default controller - is the controller the system starts with.
+- use torque sensor - flag to determine if you want to use a torque sensor with your joint (0 = no, 1 = yes)
-- flip dir - is if the direction of the motor values should be flipped.
+- flip motor dir - is if the direction of the motor values should be flipped.
 For example if we have two motors pointing in towards the hip and both rotate counter clockwise with a positive current one of them will need to be sent a negative current so they both rotate in the same direction on the body.
-When a side is flipped the commands and angle measurements will be inverted automatically so sending a positive command to both motors will have them move the body in the same way.
+- flip torque dir - flips the sign of the torque sensor on the selected side.
+This helps align the torque sensor reading to be in the same direction as the motor command to avoid PID issues.
+- flip angle dir - flips the sign of the angle sensor on the selected side.
+This helps align the angle sensor reading to be in the same direction as the motor command to avoid controller issues.

 ### SD Controller Parameters
 The parameters for each controller are stored in their corresponding joint folder.